screaminglake/Whispering-Chills/README.md

 Lastly, right-click on the listing for Fallout 4 in the Library tab of Steam and select Properties...
 Under the opening General tab UNCHECK the box next to enabling Steam Overlay in-game.
 Under the Updates tab set the first drop-down for update method from Automatic Updates to "Only update this game when I launch it" so that any potential game updates don't mess with your modded setup.

+If you are not deciding to reinstall for this, be aware that any files which you have added directly to or edited within the Fallout 4 directory may interfere with the installation process.
+For example, if you followed the manual version of this guide at one point and cleaned your DLC esm's in FO4Edit, you'll have to replace the esm's in the Fallout 4/Data folder with your vanilla backups or verify integrity of game files through Steam to restore them and clear out any other files you added directly to the game directory.
+This Wabbajack install will include all you need.

 ## NVIDIA Profile Inspector